 Twin Falls, Idaho

-Compared to other US cities over 50,000, Twin Falls water quality ranks in the low range for contamination excluding Lead.
+Compared to other US cities, Twin Falls water quality ranks in the low range for contamination excluding Lead.

 Most of their 14 contaminants have cancer-causing attributes.